winduum/winduum-docs/docs/index.md

   details: Each component is written in plain CSS, so you can import only what you want to use and customize it with CSS properties
 - icon: ✨️
   title: Small
   details: Adds only the basic components that can be built upon to make a complex UX/UI project.
-Use of TailwindCSS is optional, but it's recommended though
+TailwindCSS is optional, but it's recommended
 ---

+<div style="text-align: center;margin-top:2.5rem;font-weight: bold">Winduum ❤️ CSS</div>